-Many psychologists recommend CBT to patients with various depression disorders.
-This type of therapy involves learning to recognize negative thoughts and behaviors.
-The next step is to change negative or inaccurate thoughts and behaviors that might be contributing to the depression or other mental health concerns.
-Your therapist acts as your guide and encourager during this process, while you are the one who learns and practices these techniques.
+Many psychologists recommend CBT to patients with various depressive disorders.
+This type of therapy usually involves learning to recognize negative thoughts and behaviors.
+The next step may be to change negative or inaccurate thoughts and behaviors that might be contributing to depression or other mental health concerns.

 Interpersonal Therapy (IPT)

-Interpersonal therapy is another suitable type of therapy for people with depression, including major depression, as well as other types of mental illness.
-During IPT, your therapist helps you learn how to express your feelings and solve problems in healthier ways.
-One of the goals is to build better relationships with others in your life.
-Also, this therapy is designed to teach you how to adapt to life’s problems, increase your social skills, and get support from those around you.
+Interpersonal therapy may be another suitable type of therapy for people with depression, including major depression, as well as other types of mental illnesses.
+This therapy may be designed to teach you how to adapt to life’s problems, increase your social skills, and get support from those around you.

 Seeking Help For Depression

 If you experience depression, you are certainly not alone, and help is available.
-No matter what depressive disorder, mental illness, or personal concerns that you might have, a doctor or counselor can help you in your quest to relieve symptoms, improve mental health, and get back to a happier life.
-You can talk to a psychiatrist or doctor in your local community to get started with diagnosis and medications.
-Additionally, if you have depression, whether mild or severe, or bipolar disorder, the Depression and Bipolar Support Alliance has a plethora of resources and means to connect you with people who can help.
+No matter what depressive disorder, mental illness, or personal concerns you may have, a doctor or therapist can help you in your quest to relieve symptoms, improve mental health, and enjoy a happier life.

 What are the 6 types of depression?